Apple Cream Coffee Cake

 - Spread half of the batter in a well-greased 10-in. tube pan with a removable bottom.
 Top with apple slices; sprinkle with half of the nut mixture.
 Top with remaining batter, then with remaining nut mixture.

-- Bake at 375° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 375° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan for 30 minutes.
 Carefully run a knife around edge of pan to loosen.
 Lift cake with removable bottom from pan.
 Cool completely.
 Before serving, carefully lift cake from pan bottom.
-Yield: 12-16 servings.

 It was delicious.
 I baked at 325 for 45 minutes, but the cake was raw.
 So I baked at 350 more 30 minutes.